RamblingCookieMonster/PSExcel/README.md

 Caveats:

 * This covers limited functionality; contributions to this function or additional functions would be welcome!
 * Minimal testing.
-Will add Pester tests at some point.
 Contributions welcome!
+* Naming conventions subject to change.
+Suggestions welcome!

 #Functionality